Theta functions, fourth moments of eigenforms, and the sup-norm problem I: The Weil Representation and Theta Series

 Notice that the representation depends on the choice of an additive character $\psi_v$.
 We will usually suppress this dependence in the notation, but when we need to keep track of the character we shall write $\rho_{\psi_v}$.
 Because $\mathbb{Q}_v$ is Fourier self-dual, all non-trivial additive characters are of the form $\tensor[^\varpi]{\psi}{_v}(a)=\psi_v(a\varpi)$ for some $\varpi\in\mathbb{Q}_v^\times$.
 We see that

-\begin{lem} Let $\operatorname{O}(B_v,\Nr)$ be the group of linear transformation preserving the norm form, this group acts on functions by $u.M(x)=M(u^{-1}x)$.
-The action of the orthogonal group $\operatorname{O}(B_v,\Nr)$ commutes with the action of the Weil group. \end{lem} \begin{proof} It is sufficient to verify the claim for each of the formul{\ae} above.
-The action of the upper triangular matrices commutes with the action of the bigger group of linear transformations with determinant $\pm 1$.
-The Fourier transform intertwines the action of $L\in\operatorname{GL}(B_v)$ with the action of $\tensor[^t]{L}{^{-1}}$.
+\begin{lem} Let $\operatorname{O}(B_v,\Nr)$ be the group of linear transformations preserving the norm form, this group acts on functions by $u.M(x)=M(u^{-1}x)$.
+The action of the orthogonal group $\operatorname{O}(B_v,\Nr)$ commutes with the action of $\mathbf{SL}_2(F)$ via $\rho$. \end{lem} \begin{proof} It is sufficient to verify the claim for each of the formul{\ae} above.
+The action of the upper triangular matrices commutes with the action of any linear transformation that preserves the norm.
+The Fourier transform intertwines the action of $L\in\operatorname{GL}(B_v)$ with the action of $|\det L|_v^{-1}\tensor[^t]{L}{^{-1}}$.
 Hence, it commutes with orthogonal transformations. \end{proof}

-\begin{cor} The Weil action of $\mathbf{SL}_2(F)$ commutes with the right and left actions of $\mathbf{G}(F)$ by multiplication.
-Moreover, the Weil action commutes with the $B^\times$-action by conjugation. \end{cor} \begin{proof} The actions of $B^\times$ and $\mathbf{G}(F)$ preserve the norm form, hence they factor through the orthogonal group. \end{proof}
+\begin{cor} The $\rho$ action of $\mathbf{SL}_2(F)$ commutes with the right and left actions of $\mathbf{G}(F)$ by multiplication.
+Moreover, the $\rho$ action commutes with the $B^\times$-action by conjugation. \end{cor} \begin{proof} The actions of $B^\times$ and $\mathbf{G}(F)$ preserve the norm form, hence they factor through the orthogonal group. \end{proof}